arista-channel/acws/docs/a_wired/a01_lab.md

 Let's log into the workshop spine switches.

-???+ tip "I have a console cable"
+???+ tip "I have a console cable or WiFi"

     If you have a console cable, feel free to console into your switch.
 The switch is in ZTP, you can explore the same commands!
-The spine switch is running configuration your switch will not contain, but login using `admin` and `enable` to start exploring
+You may also use the `WiFi` to connect to the spine switches.
+The spine switch is running configuration your switch will not contain, but login using `admin`, hit Enter and type in `enable` to start exploring

 1. Login to the spine using the address below and the username `student#`, password `Arista123`.